sergei202/okcoders-backend-2017/week1-prep/express.md

 ## Math Server
-Let's create a simple server that can do math for us using routes:
+Let's create a new express program that can do math for us using routes:

 `/add/10/55` with return `65`